ESAT Chemistry: Revision Notes

 Sometimes testedC9.3

-This topic covers neutralisation, the fundamental reaction between an acid and a base.
-For the ESAT, you must know that this process forms a salt and water, and that it typically releases heat, making it an exothermic reaction.
+Neutralisation is the reaction between an acid and a base, and for the ESAT you must know that it forms a salt and water and typically releases heat, making it exothermic.

 Revise this topic ›Rates of reaction